SantosCristiano/arduino/README.md

 Source Code: Arduino sketch files (.ino) containing the code for the project.

-Documentation: README files and/or documentation within each project folder explaining the project's purpose, components used, and how to replicate or modify it.

 Hardware Configuration: Details on how to connect sensors, actuators, or other components to the Arduino board.

 ## Projects